Luayabbas1981/remote-css-injector-v2/README.md

 - style.css: The CSS file that you modify to see live updates on the page.

 - package.json: Contains project dependencies and scripts.

+- images: Add you images here to use it through Css such like a background image.

 ## Dependencies